Jainprashuk/QuadbTech_Nodejs_Assignment/README.md

 # Hodlinfo Clone

 This project is a clone of hodlinfo.com, built using HTML/CSS for the frontend and Node.js/Express for the backend.
-The backend fetches data from the WazirX API, stores it in a PostgreSQL database, and serves it to the frontend through an API endpoint.
+The backend fetches data from the WazirX API, stores it in a MongoDb database, and serves it to the frontend through an API endpoint.

 ## Getting Started